-- (b) A Public Lighting Inventory must record the following details for each Public Lighting Asset: - (i) for a Luminaire, its location (including GIS coordinates); - (ii) Luminaire, light source, bracket, column / pole and connection type (all items to include height of Luminaire and material of column if available and applicable); - (iii) lamp rating (if applicable) and total power consumption assumed for billing purposes; - (iv) where the asset was installed after 1 January 2006, the date the lamp (where information is available), Luminaire, bracket, column / pole and connection were installed; - (v) the Public Lighting Charges; and - (vi) any other information that is required to readily identify Public Lighting Charges, capital funding and ownership status. - (c) If a Service Provider receives written notice from a Customer of a query in relation to the Service Provider's Public Lighting Inventory for that Customer, the Service Provider must investigate the query and report back to the Customer within 20 Business Days. - (d) If a Service Provider has overcharged a Customer for a Monthly Billing Period (as documented in the Public Lighting Inventory), the Service Provider must refund the relevant amount to the Customer, or credit the Customer's account, within 45 Business Days, or as otherwise agreed with the Customer.
-If the amount is not credited within 45 Business Days or within the agreed timeframe, the Service Provider is to provide the refund by the end of the next Monthly Billing Period, unless otherwise agreed by the Customer. - (e) A Service Provider must take all reasonable steps to ensure that the Public Lighting Inventory is accurate and complies with the requirements of this Code. - (f) A Service Provider must develop and implement a process for verifying its total Public Lighting Inventory in its Public Lighting Management Plan that is consistent with section 12.5 of the Metrology Procedure: Part A published by AEMO under rule 7.16 of the National Electricity Rules. - (g) A Service Provider must maintain and implement a documented process for making changes or updates to its Public Lighting Inventory with the objective of ensuring that the Public Lighting Inventory continues to be accurate and complies with the requirements of this Code.
+- (ii) Public Lighting Technology, covering light source, bracket, column / pole and connection type (all items to include height of Public Lighting Technology and material of column if available and applicable); - (iii) lamp rating (if applicable) and total power consumption assumed for billing purposes; - (iv) where the asset was installed after 1 January 2006, the date the lamp (where information is available), Public Lighting Technology, bracket, column / pole and connection, were installed; - (v) the Public Lighting Charges; and - (vi) any other information that is required to readily identify Public Lighting Charges, capital funding and ownership status. - (c) If a Service Provider receives written notice from a Customer of a query in relation to the Service Provider's Public Lighting Inventory for that Customer, the Service Provider must investigate the query and report back to the Customer within 20 Business Days. - (d) If a Service Provider has overcharged a Customer for a Monthly Billing Period (as documented in the Public Lighting Inventory), the Service Provider must refund the relevant amount to the Customer, or credit the Customer's account, within 45 Business Days, or as otherwise agreed with the Customer.
+If the amount is not credited within 45 Business Days or within the agreed timeframe, the Service Provider is to provide the refund by the end of the next Monthly Billing Period, unless otherwise agreed by the Customer. - (e) A Service Provider must take all reasonable steps to ensure that the Public Lighting Inventory is accurate and complies with the requirements of this Code. - (f) A Service Provider must develop and implement a process for verifying its total Public Lighting Inventory in its Public Lighting Management Plan that is consistent with section 12.5 of the Metrology Procedure: Part A published by AEMO under rule 7.16 of the National Electricity Rules. - (g) A Service Provider must maintain and implement a documented process for making changes or updates to its Public Lighting Inventories with the objective of ensuring that the Public Lighting Inventory continues to be accurate and complies with the requirements of this Code.
 A Service Provider must consult with its Customers when amending these documents.
-The documented process must provide for making changes or updates to the Public Lighting Inventory within 60 Business Days of completion of any alteration to a Public Lighting Asset.
+The documented process must provide for making changes or updates to the Public Lighting Inventories within 60 Business Days of completion of any alteration to a Public Lighting Asset.
 This documented process must be made available to Customers upon reasonable request.